-Prep children spend time in the Library each week.
-Please make sure your child has their Library bag and books on this day.
-Prep students may borrow one book per week.
-They can keep them for the week and return them at their next library session (this year it's Monday).
+Grade 1 spend time in the Library each week with their classroom teacher.
+Please make sure your child has their Library bag and books on their timetabled library day.
+Grade 1 students may borrow one book for 2 weeks.

 Please ensure books are looked after and borrowed and returned via a library bag e.g. plastic bag/ blue reader folder.
 If books are lost please let your home group teacher know and the lost book needs to be replaced with a book similar quality, topic and value.